Buying FAQs

 What is the Punta Cana Real Estate Market Like?

-The Punta Cana and Bavaro areas on the East Coast of the DR are considered one of the fastest growing markets in the Caribbean!
-Post-construction property rates continue to appreciate better than other Caribbean Island market averages.
-Pre-construction/ or under-construction properties appreciate even faster due to "early-bird" discounts several Developers often offer.
-The percentage of the discount offered varies by the total upfront downpayment (over 25%).
+The Punta Cana and Bavaro areas, situated on the East Coast of the DR, are considered the fastest growing markets in the Caribbean!
+Post-construction property rates continue to appreciate better than in other Caribbean Island markets.
+Pre-construction/ or under-construction properties appreciate in value even faster if purchased right after the ground-breaking, or during the early construction phase.
+The percentage of the discount offered by builders varies by the total upfront downpayment over the required 20% -25%.
 Some investors buy 2 or more properties for additional discounts.
-One they often keep for themselves, and other units they leverage as a vacation rental option.
+Often holding unto one for themselves, while leveraging the other property as a vacation rental option.
 Or some investors flip these properties once the builder’s inventory is exhausted.
-A few well-funded investors buy complete condo buildings (or blocks) from the builders and “flip for a modest, but quick 12% - 20% ROI within a short period of time of 12 – 18 months.
+A few well-funded investors buy complete condo buildings (or blocks) from the builders and “flip” for a modest, but quick 12% - 20% ROI within a short period of time of 12 – 18 months.

 Migration to Punta Cana has been incredible!
-The worldwide frustrations caused by the pandemic, government control, wars, and economic inflation have contributed to migration internationally.
+The worldwide frustrations caused by the pandemic, government control, wars, and economic inflation have contributed to increased migration internationally.
 Punta Cana is no exception to this influx.
 The DR has a stronger and more stable government, affordable living, safety, while boasting near perfect weather year-round.
-Punta Cana and Bavaro have therefore, become a key destination in the Caribbean...
+Punta Cana and Bavaro have therefore become key destinations in the Caribbean...
 Evidenced through record-breaking sales and new construction.
 Some owners have taken their properties off the market, deciding instead to keep their "landing pad”, just in case they need to relocate here on a more permanent basis.
 Several sellers increased their asking prices...
 Our array of "Owner Financed Properties” sold first.
 While some owners took their financing benefit away.
-Understanding this is more of a “flat market” incentive.
-Even pre and under-construction properties, located a walk from the beach, are now nearly SOLD OUT!
+Understanding this offering is needed during a “flat market” as an incentive.
+Even pre-and-construction properties located a walk from the beach are now nearly SOLD OUT!

 Appreciation values have been strong and consistent since 2021.
 However, owners leveraging their properties as a vacation rental, are forced to lower their rental rates due to all the newly completed competition.
-We, however, remain optimistic, the tourist demand will continue to increase to offset this temporarily saturated vacation rental market.
-2022-2023 showed record-breaking sales by all agencies, and 2024 looks even more promising for sales and also rental occupancy rates.
+We, however, remain optimistic, as the tourist demand increases and is projected to increase annually to offset this temporarily saturated vacation rental market.
+2022-2024 showed record-breaking sales by all agencies, and 2025 is looking even more promising for sales and for increased rental occupancy rates.

 How Big Is the Dominican Republic?
 And why the fuss in the Punta Cana and Bavaro areas?

-The Dominican Republic (recorded) population as of 2021 was nearly 11,300,000.
+The Dominican Republic (recorded) population as of 2024 was nearly 11,430,000.
 The population of the Punta Cana and Bavaro area has also grown with an estimated population of 114,000.
 This region is more like a collection of small communities rather than a city.
-Currently from Punta Cana, to Uvero Alto, there are over 60 all-inclusive resorts and numerous residential communities stretched over 30 miles of beautiful beaches.
+Currently from Punta Cana to Bavaro, to Uvero Alto, there are over 65 all-inclusive resorts, and numerous residential communities stretch over 30 miles of beautiful beaches.

 Reliable Realty DR primarily promotes properties in the most popular and reputable beach-town communities within Bavaro called Los Corales and El Cortecito.
 More HGTV episodes have been filmed in these safe and friendly neighborhoods than on any other Caribbean Island.
 Properties are considered “in the beach-town areas” if they are located within a 15-minute walk to the various public beach accesses, and within an 18-minute walk to the beach-town commercial centers.
 These commercial centers offer an array of excellent international dining options, bars, grocery stores, ATM’s, cash exchange places, pharmacies, cute boutique shops, salons-massage businesses, Dentists, small medical clinics, and other needed services.